shaposhnikoff/my_medium_articles_starred/mastering-git-submodules-34c65e940407.md

 This has no impact on container status whatsoever.
 The submodule is not locally known anymore (it’s gone from *.git/config*), so its absence from the working directory goes unnoticed.
 We still have the *vendor/plugins/demo* directory but it’s empty; we could strip it with no consequence.

-The submodule must not have any local modifications when you do this, otherwise you’d need to *--force* the call.
+The submodule must not have any local modifications when you do this, otherwise you’d need to *— force* the call.

 Any later subcommand of *git submodule* will **blissfully ignore this submodule** until you *init* it again, as the submodule won’t even be in local config.
 Such commands include *update*, *foreach* and *sync*.

-On the other hand, **the submodule remains defined** in *.gitmodules*: an *init* followed by an *update* (or a single *update --init*) will restore it as new:
+On the other hand, **the submodule remains defined** in *.gitmodules*: an *init* followed by an *update* (or a single *update — init*) will restore it as new:

     main (master u=) $ git submodule update --init Submodule 'vendor/plugins/demo' (../remotes/plugin) registered for path 'vendor/plugins/demo'